 The equations of motion for the particles are also changed, just as for the Nosé-Hoover coupling.
-In most cases you would combine the Parrinello-Rahman barostat with the Nosé-Hoover thermostat, but to keep it simple we only show the Parrinello-Rahman modification here:
+In most cases you would combine the Parrinello-Rahman barostat with the Nosé-Hoover thermostat, but to keep it simple we only show the Parrinello-Rahman modification here.
+The modified Hamiltonian, which will be conserved, is: